cardano-foundation/CIPs/CIP-XXXX/README.md

 `f True ()` will fail as expected, while `f False ()` will return `()` as expected.

+### Backward compatibility

+This CIP has the issue of old scripts not being portable to the new version trivially.
+You need to make sure your script isn't making use of any impure assumptions.

 ## Path to Active

 ### Acceptance Criteria